 - Courses from completed non-terminal degrees cannot be transferred to our MA programs

 - For transfer courses to count for core courses, course description and syllabi must be attached

 Guidelines Pertaining to Students Pursuing More Than One Loyola Degree

 Some students may choose to pursue two Loyola master's degrees simultaneously in cases where no "dual degree" program exists.
-Sometimes these programs will both be housed within the IPS—e.g., the MDiv and the MA in Contemporary Spirituality.
-Sometimes they will be housed in different departments—e.g., an MA in Contemporary Spirituality and an MA in Theology.
+Sometimes these programs will both be housed within the IPS—e.g., the MDiv and the MA in Christian Spirituality.
+Sometimes they will be housed in different departments—e.g., an MA in Christian Spirituality and an MA in Theology.
 The policy articulated above applies to these situations as well:

 - Up to 36 hours can be counted toward or "transferred into" the Masters of Divinity.
 Determinations of which courses in a particular MA degree can be counted toward the MDiv degree will be made by the program advisor, subject to the approval of the Director of the IPS.
 Students may need to complete more than 72 credit hours to earn both degrees.